 The Young Americans College of the Performing Arts runs a training program designed to prepare new members of The Young Americans for participation as a performer and teacher with The Young Americans’ International Music Outreach Tour.
 The training program is completed in the student’s first year and works on developing performance techniques, teaching techniques and artistic growth.
 New members of The Young Americans must complete this program prior to auditioning for a place on a Music Outreach Tour.
 Students interested in this program, please read information regarding Enrollment Option C.

-The Performance Certificate program is a two-year program of study that emphasizes the development of artistic growth coupled with the development of leadership, cultural literacy and a commitment to continued personal growth.
-The Performance Certificate program is musically oriented and develops a foundation of contemporary performance skills in the genres of voice, acting, and dance.
+The Associate of Arts in Performance degree program is a two-year program of study that emphasizes the development of artistic growth coupled with the development of leadership, cultural literacy and a commitment to continued personal growth.
+The AA in Performance program is musically oriented and develops a foundation of contemporary performance skills in the genres of voice, acting, and dance.
 The overall program provides students with technical proficiency, live performance experiences, and core academic classes so they may become well rounded artists.
 Check out our Alumni page to see a partial listing of former Young Americans and what they have accomplished.